Looking for Financial Support?

 - Must be a resident of the state of Maine.

-- Must be a newly enrolled student at a UMS institution; pursing a degree OR a credential in a high demand field, as identified by the Maine Department of Labor (External Site)
+- Must be a newly enrolled student pursuing a bachelors or associates degree; OR seeking a credential in a high demand field as identified by the Maine Department of Labor (External Site)

 - Must demonstrate financial need as determined by a completed Free Application for Federal Student Aid (FAFSA)